 You may use www.MyMedicare.gov to (1) View claim status, (2) Order a duplicate Medicare Summary Notice (MSN) or replacement Medicare card, (3) View eligibility, entitlement and preventive services information, (4) View enrollment information including prescription drug plans, (5) View or modify your drug list and pharmacy information, (6) View address of record with Medicare and Part B deductible status, and (7) Access online forms, publications and messages sent to you by Center of Medicare and Medicaid Services (CMS).

-If you have any questions regarding MEDICARE ELIGIBILITY and PART B - QUARTERLY PREMIUM REIMBURSEMENT, please contact Christine Vo, Benefits Manager, via email: vochristine@fhda.edu.
+If you have any questions regarding MEDICARE ELIGIBILITY and PART B - QUARTERLY PREMIUM REIMBURSEMENT, please contact the Benefits Unit via email: MyBenefits@fhda.edu.

 Required for NEW Medicare Participants: